BadChoice/RVCalendarWeekView/README.md

 ```

 ##### Options
-You can even customeize some options
+You can even customize some options (they all have defaults values so you just need to modify them if you want to work differently)

 ```
-_weekView.weekFlowLayout.show24Hours    = YES; //Show All hours or just the min to cover all events _weekView.daysToShowOnScreen            = 7;   //How many days visible at the same time _weekView.daysToShow                    = 31;  //How many days to display (Ininite scroll feature pending)
+_weekView.weekFlowLayout.show24Hours    = YES; //Show All hours or just the min to cover all events _weekView.weekFlowLayout.hourHeight     = 50;  //Define the hour height _weekView.daysToShowOnScreen            = 7;   //How many days visible at the same time _weekView.daysToShow                    = 31;  //How many days to display (Ininite scroll feature pending)
 ```